minershive/hiveon-kb/hiveon-asic-firmware/T17_T17+_T17e/t17installation.md

 ---
-title: Installation Guide T17, T17+, T17E
+title: Installation guide T17, T17+, T17E
 parent_category: Hiveon ASIC Firmware
 category: T17, T17+, T17E
 ---

-## Hiveon ASIC Firmware Installation Guide: T17, T17+, T17E

 ### Important Notes
 There is no universal manual, as for T17 series there are 3 versions of stock firmware.
 Therefore, every particular case has its own manual on the custom firmware installation.
 We will cover all of them.